-There is even a life settlement market for term life insurance policies – those that have no cash value build up – so it pays to check with a life settlement company first, like Harvest ACS, before letting your policy lapse or automatically cancelling it.
+There is even a life settlement market for term life insurance policies – those that have no cash value build up – so it pays to check with a life settlement company first before letting your policy lapse or automatically cancelling it.
 They have a great customer service and their process are faster than most!

 This can provide a great way to receive an influx of cash to pay off debt.
 In addition, if the policy still requires you to pay regular premiums, selling it through a life settlement can also relieve you of an unwanted and unneeded payment to the insurance company.

 How Long Does It Take to Receive Your Cash?

 Most life settlement transactions will typically take between 16 and 20 weeks from the time a policy holder applies to sell his or her policy until they receive their funds.
 Recently, however, some life settlement companies like HarvestACS.com have been able to speed up the process considerably to between an average of 8 and 12 weeks total.